Part 4 · The Missing Signal

 Respondent, Maharashtra

-How SARAL differs
+How SARAL was imagined differently

-Applicants receive plain-language outcomes:
+Applicants would receive plain-language outcomes such as:

 • “Your application was paused because income proof was missing.”